 - Ease concerns around public data access: When deploying a knowledge management system, you need to be aware of protecting your employees’ private data.
 You still need to be attentive when using GDPR-compliant information.

-With 61% of employees feeling they could contribute more knowledge and 83% happier at work when sharing knowledge, you need to search for an effective platform that is easy to implement and adopt, which gives employees the opportunity to share their expertise and learnings.
+With 63% of employees spending too much time getting a resolution and 29% of employees making compromised decisions based on assumptions when the cannot get the answer they need, you need to search for an effective platform that is easy to implement and adopt, which gives employees the opportunity to share their expertise and learnings.

 What defines an effective knowledge management tool?